direktiv/direktiv/specification/specification.md

 * [`eventsAnd`](#EventsAndStartDefinition)

 If omitted from the workflow definition the [DefaultStartDefinition](#DefaultStartDefinition) will be used, which means the workflow will only be executed when called.

-Regardless of which start definiton is used, all workflows can be called like a [DefaultStartDefinition](#DefaultStartDefinition).
-This is to make testing and debugging easier.
-To test properly the caller will need to simulate the start type's input data.

 ### DefaultStartDefinition